Remedy-Entertainment/USDBook/README.md

 ![Preview with Latte styling of the book](./preview.png)

-## Install rust language and mdbook + mdbook-admonish
+## Install Rust language and dependencies

 - Follow the instructions on https://www.rust-lang.org/learn/get-started to install rust for your system
 - Run `rustup update` to update rust to the latest version